 The only possible downside to keeping your WordPress updated is that occasionally, it could cut off plugins, extensions, and templates that aren't using the best practices and coding standards.
 That's why you need to schedule frequent backups as part of your WordPress management, at least before each update.
 Sometimes you might also need to readjust your plugin settings after an update.

 Overall, the advantages that WordPress updates bring far outweigh the possible disadvantages.
 WordPress updates will increase security, fix bugs, improve site speed, and bring you new features.
-If you have any further questions about managed WordPress hosting, or site maintenance in general, please reach out to us and ask!
-We’re always happy to talk WordPress.
 If you’d like to learn more about updating to the latest version of WordPress, check out Part II of this blog.

 As managed WordPress hosting experts, we know what we're talking about, whether you need advice on updating themes, managing preventative security, or if you just need to figure out how to configure your time and date formats.
 You can trust us with the entire gamut of WordPress questions, so the only one left is... why aren't we hosting your WordPress site yet?
 Click below and join us.